richorama/NodeStorageExplorer/README.md

 NodeStorageExplorer
 ===================

-An Azure Cloud Storage explorer written in Node.js, which can be hosted as an Azure Website.
+A Windows Azure Cloud Storage explorer written in Node.js, which can be hosted as an Azure Website.

 About
 -----